claudiokerekes/analytics-wordpress/readme.md

 * Segment will send this data along to each tool
 * The service is fully integrated into your site–zero code required!

-You can use Segment to try out more than a hundred vendors in a number of categories.
+You can use Poder.IO to try out more than a hundred vendors in a number of categories.
 Here are just a few of our most popular integrations:
 * **Advertising** – AdRoll, Google Adwords, Facebook Audiences, Twitter Ads, Quantcast, AppNexus
 * **Analytics** – Google Analytics, KISSmetrics, Mixpanel, Amplitude, Chartbeat, Go Squared
 * **CRM** – Salesforce, Zendesk, Gainsight, Frontleaf